 Learning 5 Key Skills

-The VFWC provides services based in the FOCUS (Families OverComing Under Stress) model.
-In this model, families and couples develop a shared understanding of how their own experiences in the military (deployment, injuries, relocation), challenges, and successes create a unique story to enhance their resilience and better prepare them to handle future challenges and obstacles.
+The VFWC provides services based on the FOCUS (Families OverComing Under Stress) model.
+In this model, families and couples develop a shared understanding of how their own experiences in the military (deployment, injuries, relocation) and following military service (civilian jobs, moving, family roles).
+FOCUS explores the way challenges and successes create a unique story that affects the way each person handles future challenges and obstacles.

-Family members learn to actively listen and respond to one another’s concerns.
-They learn how to express feelings, talk to each other, and deal with unique challenges related to a family member’s military service.
-Parents also learn how to address their children’s concerns when they are worried about their parent’s safety and/or their own safety.
+Family members and couples learn to actively listen and respond to one another’s concerns.
+They learn how to express feelings, talk to each other and support each other.

-Families learn how to set and take steps towards achievable goals.
-Parents learn to work better as a team in parenting their children before, during, and after deployment.
+Families and couples learn how to set and take steps towards achievable goals.
+Parents learn to work better as a team in parenting their children during the transition to civilian life.

 Families learn how to clearly define problems and implement effective solutions, as well as ways to handle day-to-day challenges, while recognizing and building upon their existing strengths.

 Family members and couples learn how to develop a plan together to effectively deal with stress and trauma.